smallstep/step-sds/README.md

 HTTPS-proxy has similar options --proxy-cacert and --proxy-insecure.
 ```

-If we pass the `--cacert /tmp/certs/root_ca.crt` flag everything will work as
+Passing the `--cacert /tmp/certs/root_ca.crt` flag will make it work as
-expected, and we'll get a response from the frontend server:
+expected, and we'll get a response from the `frontend` server:

 ```sh
 $ curl --cacert /tmp/certs/root_ca.crt https://hello.smallstep.com:10000
 Hello TLS!
 ```

-But if we try the same with the backend server we will get an error because a
+Trying the same with the `backend` server we will result in an error because
-mTLS connection is required:
+a mutual TLS connection is required:

 ```sh
 $ curl --cacert /tmp/certs/root_ca.crt https://internal.smallstep.com:10001
 curl: (35) error:1401E410:SSL routines:CONNECT_CR_FINISHED:sslv3 alert handshake failure
 ```

-We will need to use our CA the generate some client certificates:
+We will need to get a client certificate from our internal CA:

 ```sh
 $ step ca certificate client.smallstep.com client.crt client.key